 - Choosing which views to create (viewpoints) is an important step before embarking on modeling.

-- Viewpoints are chosen according to the stakeholder’s concerns (to help make sure the concerns are addressed and to communicate the architecture better).
+- Viewpoints are chosen according to the stakeholder’s concerns (to help ensure the concerns are addressed and communicate the architecture better).

-- Growing a viewpoint repository is a way to reuse your knowledge of concerns to views mapping.
+- Growing a viewpoint repository is a way to reuse your knowledge of concerns to view mapping.

 […] This post was mentioned on Twitter by Arnon Rotem-Gal-Oz.
 Arnon Rotem-Gal-Oz said: Blogged: Architectural Modeling – Choosing your Viewpoints – http://clicky.me/Zk5 […]